-Imputed variables are included in the data files (Section 4.1), along with imputation flags which use the naming convention <variable name> IFLG.
+Imputed variables are included in the data files (Section 4.1), along with imputation flags which use the naming convention <variable name>IFLG.

-3.4 Sample Weights
+3.4 Sample weights

-Each panel provider produced weights for (1) analysis of Sample 1 data, and (2) analysis of concatenated Sample 1 and Sample 2 data.
+Each panel provider produced weights for analysis of their panel's data.
 Section 3.4.1 describes these weights, and Section 3.4.2 describes the creation of a weight for analyzing data from both panel providers at once.
 Section 3.4.3 describes the calibration methodology.
 The panel providers produced additional weights that were not recalibrated but are available in the restricted-use file (RUF).
 Additional information about the weights available in the RUF and public-use file (PUF) is provided in Section 4.2.

-3.4.1 Panel-Specific Analysis Weights
+3.4.1 Panel-specific analysis weights

-Each panel provider computed calibrated weights for analysis of Sample 1 and for analysis of concatenated Sample 1 and Sample 2 data.
-Each set of weights was then scaled to the total population of U.S. adults aged 18 or older as estimated by the second guarter of the 2023 NHIS.
+Each panel provider computed calibrated weights, which were scaled to the total population of U.S. adults aged 18 or older as estimated by the third quarter of the 2023 NHIS.

 KnowledgePanel.
 The base weights for KnowledgePanel are modeled design weights that account for their most common observed patterns of nonresponse.
 These are calibrated to population totals for subgroups defined by race and ethnicity, education, household income, Spanish language proficiency, sex by age, and Census region by metropolitan status.
-These totals are obtained from the March 2022 Supplement of the CPS, except for language proficiency, which comes from the 2021 ACS.
+These totals are obtained from the March 2023 Supplement of the CPS, except for language proficiency, which comes from the 2022 ACS.

 AmeriSpeak.
-Base weights are created using weights developed for the full AmeriSpeak Panel, adjusted for unequal sample selection probabilities and frame coverage limitations.
+Base weights are created using weights developed for the full AmeriSpeak panel, adjusted for unequal sample selection probabilities and frame coverage limitations.
 The base weights are adjusted for survey nonresponse using a weighting class method, with weighting classes defined by age, race and ethnicity, sex, and education.
-A raking ratio adjustment is then applied to align the sample with population benchmarks from the March 2022 Supplement of the CPS, including age, sex, Census division, race and ethnicity, education, age by sex, age by race and ethnicity, and sex by race and ethnicity.
+A raking ratio adjustment is then applied to align the sample with population benchmarks from the March 2023 Supplement of the CPS, including age, sex, Census division, race and ethnicity, education, age by sex, age by race and ethnicity, and sex by race and ethnicity.